spring-projects/spring-webflow/CONTRIBUTING.md

 ## Use short branch names

-Branches used when submitting pull requests should preferably be named according to JIRA issues, e.g. 'SPR-1234'.
+Branches used when submitting pull requests should preferably be named according to GitHub issues, e.g. 'gh-1234'.
 Otherwise, use succinct, lower-case, dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc. In [fork-and-edit][] cases, the GitHub default 'patch-1' is fine as well.
 This is important, because branch names show up in the merge commits that result from